dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-My original idea was from Pokémon(Pocket Monsters).
+This is the testing code for my original idea.

-Firstly, it will show many Poke balls at the beginning.
-When you zoom in to next leverl, it means you will go into the ball to see what it is inside.
-There will only half Poke balls for this level.
-Then, when you keep zoomming to next level, Pokemon will show immediately.
-The Pokemon, marill will appear in the last level.
+I only did two levels, Poke balls and half Poke balls, at this stage.
+I haven't started for the colors, because I tened it leave this part at the end.
+Sofar, I just utilized different colors to define different parts.

-So far, I updated images keeping their original sizes:	sketch.png(960x720), preview.png (960x500) and thumbnail.png (230x120).
+This part: Updated both images keeping their original sizes: preview.png (960x500) and thumbnail.png (230x120).